scorpido74/azure-docs.nl-nl/articles/azure-monitor/platform/agent-linux-troubleshoot.md

 * Wacht enkele minuten en de Inrichtingsstatus is gewijzigd in **inrichting geslaagd**.

-## <a name="issue-the-log-analytics-agent-upgrade-on-demand"></a>Probleem: De Log Analytics-agent bijwerken op aanvraag
+## <a name="issue-the-log-analytics-agent-upgrade-on-demand"></a>Probleem: De upgrade van de Log Analytics-agent op aanvraag

 ### <a name="probable-causes"></a>Waarschijnlijke oorzaken